AustinFiber/Chain_Reaction_Repository/README.md

 ## Project Overview
 #Our data is about export trade from multiple countries, but focused on trade from country A to country B in said year.
 The data set also included how much money in USD was being traded between country A and country B in said year.
 We want to know, which trade partners or commodities are most critical to global supply chains?

+We used AI to help us with our coding and visualization.

 ## Austin Fiber, Cylie Leidy, Lindsay Gaul, Logan Kalman, Sydney Dews

 ##Repo Structure